davidsauro/docker-papermc-geyser-floodgate/README.md

 - (https://github.com/smcbride-ca/papermc-geyser-docker).

 ## Why Fork?
 Originally the above image was a great starting point but the shell script was a bit out of date and the jar files specified to be downloaded were returning 404s.
 This was also not setup to run in a kubernetes cluster which I am trying (my brain hurts) to get working.
 There is a work in progress kubernetes.yaml file in this repo that you SHOULD be able to deploy to a cluster, but I make no promises of it working at this time.
 I am still trying to figure some of this out.
+See the Kubernetes section for more info

 # PaperMC-Geyser-Floodgate
 This is a Linux Docker image for the PaperMC Minecraft server, GeyserMC, and Floodgate.